 During this time, her parents phoned & had a heartfelt discussion about continuing her training.
 If she should quit soccer, & what sort of plan, if any, could be made?

-I encouraged them that this girl was good enough to play collegiate soccer [& in my opinion D1] & that they should not let a coach & this season of her soccer life define her future.
+I encouraged them that she was good enough & that they should not let a coach & the current season define her future.

 If soccer was what she truly wanted to do, she needed to stick with it.